Sarah Yehudit Schneider discusses eighteen questions on Jewish mysticism including growth through joy and free will.

 SCHNEIDER.
 So meditation is a continuous flow of thought on a particular object or point of focus.
 So you pick something as your focus, and then you kind of sit with it and try to hold your attention there, which you can never do, and you wander and you come back and wander and you come back.

 And so really, if meditation is a continuous flow of thought on a particular object or point of focus, then you choose a point of focus that has Jewish content to it, and it becomes Jewish meditation.
-And that can be a name of Hashem or a verse or tefilah [prayer] or learning.
+And that can be a name of God or a verse or tefilla [prayer] or learning.
 You can and should experiment with praying meditatively or learning or studying meditatively.
 And then also if there’s some prayer in your heart that you want some help with or guidance about, you can kind of find a pasuk [verse] that expresses that and make that your kind of meditative focus.

 LEVY.
 And why did God create the world?